Injury Attorneys | Restoring LivesTM

 In a move already taken by a handful of states, the Massachusetts state senate recently passed a bill that would ban all hand-held cell phone use by drivers.
 Hands-free devices would be allowed, but using a hand-held phone or other device (such as a GPS) would be punishable by a fine.

 Several states have already passed similar laws, including Illinois, New York, and California.
-Indiana hasn’t taken this step yet, but began enforcing a complete ban on cell phone use by drivers under the age of 21 last July.
+Indiana hasn’t taken this step yet, but it began enforcing a complete ban on cell phone use by drivers under the age of 21 in July 2015.

 No state bans all cell phone use behind the wheel for all drivers, but the majority forbid their use by teen drivers.
 Texting by all drivers is now banned by 46 states plus the District of Columbia.
 Indiana has had that law on the books since 2011.

 Distracted driving is a serious problem nationwide.
 According to the latest information from the National Highway Traffic Safety Administration (NHTSA), in 2013 over 420,000 people were injured and more than 3,100 killed in accidents caused by distracted drivers.
 Distracted driving has many causes, and cell phone use is only part of the problem, but it’s received a lot of attention in recent years.
 One study cited by NHTSA claims that at any given daylight moment there are approximately 660,000 drivers using a cell phone or other device.